koptelovmax/AgriCode/README.md

 - **survey_classification.xlsx** -- the complete list of results for the 7-class and 15-class settings, for both paragraph and sentence methods, using the original (non-augmented) data, data augmented by replacing adjectives and adverbs using BERT, data augmented using ChatGPT, and data augmented using Retrieval-Augmented Generation (RAG)

-- **prompt_engineering.xlsx** -- decription of the prompts used for querrying in the RAG workflow (for 15-class setting please refer directly to the code)
+- **prompt_engineering.xlsx** -- decription of the prompts used for querrying in the RAG workflow (for the 15-class setting please refer directly to the code)

+### Data preparation

+- **workflow/data_loader_paragraphs.py** -- data set construction for the Paragraph method

+- **workflow/data_loader_sentences.py** -- data set construction for the Setence method

+### Data augmentation

+- **workflow/data_augmentation (BERT).ipynb** -- train set augmentation by replacing adjectives and adverbs using BERT

+- **workflow/data_augmentation (ChatGPT).ipynb** -- train set augmentation using ChatGPT

+- **workflow/data_augmentation (RAG 7-paragraphs).ipynb** -- train set augmentation using RAG for paragraphs and the 7-class setting

+- **workflow/data_augmentation (RAG 7-sentences).ipynb** -- train set augmentation using RAG for sentences and the 7-class setting

+- **workflow/data_augmentation (RAG 15-paragraphs).ipynb** -- train set augmentation using RAG for paragraphs and the 15-class setting

+- **workflow/data_augmentation (RAG 15-sentences).ipynb** -- train set augmentation using RAG for sentences and the 15-class setting

+### Evaluation

+- **workflow/segment_classification (7 classes).ipynb** -- model learning and evaluation for the 7-class setting

+- **workflow/segment_classification (15 classes).ipynb** -- model learning and evaluation for the 15-class setting

+### AgriCode tool

+- **Home.py** -- the homepage of the web application, where the selection between the Paragraph and Sentence methods can be made

+- **pages/Paragraphs.py** -- text annotation for 7 and 15 classes using the Paragraph method

+- **pages/Sentences.py** -- text annotation for 7 and 15 classes using the Sentence method

-### Installation (to run the web application on a local machine)
+## To run the web application on a local machine:

+### Installation

-There are few Python packages that need to be installed to run the application
+There are few Python packages that need to be installed to run the application:

-1. Install streamit library for running web application:
+1. Install streamit library for running web application
 ```sh
 pip install streamlit
 ```
-2. Install transformers library for natural language processing (NLP):
+2. Install transformers library for natural language processing (NLP)
 ```sh
 pip install transformers
 ```

-3. Install torch library for deep learning and tensor computations:
+3. Install torch library for deep learning and tensor computations
 ```sh
 pip install torch
 ```
-4. Install nltk library for text processing and NLP:
+4. Install nltk library for text processing and NLP

 ```sh
 pip install nltk
 ```
-5. Install sentencepiece library for text tokenization:
+5. Install sentencepiece library for text tokenization

 ```sh
 pip install sentencepiece
 ```
-6. Install numpy library for numerical computations:
+6. Install numpy library for numerical computations

 ```sh
 pip install numpy
 ```

-### To run the web application
+### To run the application

 ```sh
 streamlit run Home.py
 ```

-To be wrtten more.